Daniel Tamburello

 Daniel J. Tamburello is a Republican Party politician who served in the New Hampshire House of Representatives from 2010 to 2016, where he represented the Rockingham 5 district.

 A resident of Londonderry, New Hampshire, Tamburello grew up in Morris County, New Jersey, where he attended West Morris Mendham High School.

-Tamburello was awarded an undergraduate degree from Liberty University and received a masters from Johns Hopkins University.
+Tamburello was awarded an undergraduate degree from Liberty University and received a master's degree from Johns Hopkins University.
 He served in the United States Marine Corps.

+On February 26, 2025, Tamburello was appointed acting Under Secretary of Homeland Security for Intelligence and Analysis.
+Following the Senate confirmation of Matthew Kozma to the role, Tamburello was named acting Under Secretary of Homeland Security for Science and Technology.